Code-Institute-Submissions/mp2-rps/README.md

 ___
 ## Addressing User Stories
-*be able to interact with the user interface easily* The ability to interact with the UI is clearly easy and
+*be able to interact with the user interface easily*

+The ability to interact with the UI is clearly easy to do.
+The buttons are clearly labelled, the font size is of an apporpriate size across all screens and the icons are clear as to what they are.

-- be able to play the game without the need for additional instructions
+*be able to play the game without the need for additional instructions*

+Once the Play button is pressed you are presenteed with only three clearly labelled options: rock, paper or scissors.
+As you hoverover each button the cursor changes to a clearly defined clickable pointer and the button color changes to green heavily implying it is a clickable button.
+There is therefore very little chance the user would need further instruction.

-- see a live tally of wins/losses against the computer
+*see a live tally of wins/losses against the computer*

+Once the user has selected the rock, paper or scissors button a message will pop up above either the You text, Computer text or both in the event of a tie.
+At the same time the score of the winner iterates by 1 and is displayed below the User and Computer text.

-- have the ability to refresh or exit the game at will
+*have the ability to refresh or exit the game at will*

 ___
 ## Bugs